 These results are further expanded upon in a series of follow-up analyses, showing alogia’s effects on these findings and correlations between these linguistic measurements and psychiatric interview tools clinicians use to rate symptom severity in schizophrenia.
 In particular, the word counts of participants’ picture descriptions had a significant impact on the above findings, implying that alogia rather than disorganized speech may account for these differences.
 Additionally, correlations were found between the linguistic measurements of this paper and clinical measurements via psychiatric interviews for disorganized speech in patients participating in the study, but not with their ratings of alogia.
 Finally, this paper also makes recommendations about prompting for additional speech in picture description tasks, based on evidence showing that discourse patterns do not change significantly when participants are encouraged to speak more.

 Metzger, Celia, "Linguistic Measures of Symptomatology in Schizophrenia" (2021).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1605.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 4.0 License.